dislersd/ReactToDoApp/README.md

-# ReactToDoApp
+# ReactToDoApp ⚛️

 My first project with React.
-Building this taught me a lot about state and props as well as the React event loop.
+I learned a lot about state, props, and the React event loop while building this simple app.
 ***